A food allergy is a type of immune response triggered by eggs, peanuts, milk, shellfish or some other specific food.

 When to Contact a Medical Professional

-- Call your local emergency number, such as 911, if you have any serious or whole-body reactions, particularly wheezing or difficulty breathing, after eating a food.
+- Call 911 or the local emergency number if you have any serious or whole-body reactions, particularly wheezing or difficulty breathing, after eating any food.

 - Anyone who has had an allergic reaction to a food should be seen by an allergist.